dankamongmen/notcurses/USAGE.md

 // move would place the cursor outside the plane. int ncplane_cursor_move_yx(struct ncplane* n, int y, int x);

+// Move the cursor relative to the current cursor position (the cursor needn't
+// be visible).
+Returns -1 on error, including target position exceeding the
+// plane's dimensions.
-// Move cursor relatively to its current position. int ncplane_cursor_move_rel(struct ncplane* n, int y, int x);
+int ncplane_cursor_move_rel(struct ncplane* n, int y, int x);

 // Get the current position of the cursor within n. y and/or x may be NULL.